-The United Nations General Assembly declared June 3rd as World Bicycle Day in 2018, after a campaign by Professor Leszek Sibilski, who worked for the UN.
+The United Nations General Assembly declared June 3rd as World Bicycle Day in 2018, after a campaign by Professor Leszek Sibilski, a social scientist who worked for the UN.

-Why we celebrate World Bicycle Day
+Why we Celebrate World Bicycle Day

 The bicycle has a rich history and great cultural significance.
-It stands as one of the most important human inventions, as it provides people with a means of transport that is affordable and practical, while helping them stay healthy.
+It stands as one of the most important human inventions, as it provides people with a means of transport that is affordable and practical while helping them stay healthy.

-By encouraging people to cycle, World Bicycle Day highlights to local and national governments how important it is to have infrastructures in place that make cycling safe.
+By encouraging people to cycle, World Bicycle Day shows how important it is to have infrastructures in place for safe cycling.
 In the long run, this will have a great positive impact on the planet.